 Researcher at Shiga University

-Tomomi Ota is a researcher at Shiga University, studying ethical principles from field deployment for adaptive governance in robotics.
+Tomomi Ota is a researcher at Shiga University, studying ethical principles from field deployment for adaptive governance.

 Ugo Pagallo

-Ugo Pagallo is a Professor of Law at the University of Turin, specializing in environmental robot ethics.
+Ugo Pagallo is a professor at the University of Turin's Department of Law, specializing in legal theory and AI.

 Veronica Paternolli